samsaara/twitter-timeline/README.md

 Supports all options from the official [Twitter API](https://dev.twitter.com/rest/reference/get/statuses/user_timeline) documentation.

 In addition:
-* Uses just **Application-only** authentication - So no need of `Access Token & Secret`.
+* Uses just **Application-only** authentication - So no need of `Access Token & Secret` 😍.
 Rate limits are also higher.
 See [here](https://dev.twitter.com/oauth/application-only) for more info.
 * you can also crawl only those tweets in the languages you prefer based on [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes.
 * Remove the fields from the JSON response that you don't think are useful before storing them.

+# Note:
+This `test` branch is a bit more advanced and has (& will have) more functionalities (like automatically fetching users, and their followers & their tweets etc. and many more to come)... and is more suited for my needs.
+I don't plan to include all of these in `master` anytime soon but might incorporate some of the stuff from this into it.
+For now, feel free to tweak around. :)

 # Requirements:
 * Needs *MongoDB* to store the tweets and a few other components.
 Check [here](requirements.txt) for more info.
 * Store your `API Key and API secret` as raw strings on 2 separate lines in a file (default `.credentials`)

  Do `pip install -r requirements.txt`

-# Note:
-This `test` branch is a bit more advanced and has (& will have) more functionalities (like automatically fetching users, and their followers & their tweets etc. and many more to come)... and is more suited for my needs.
-I don't plan to include all of these in `master` anytime soon but might incorporate some of the stuff from this into it.
-For now, feel free to tweak around. :)

 # Usage: